samikas16/IS477---Project/README.md

 The crime dataset was downloaded from the FBI Crime Data Explorer (CDE), available at [https://cde.ucr.cjis.gov](https://cde.ucr.cjis.gov).
 We accessed the “Crime in the United States Annual Reports” section and selected the 2024 release.
 The full dataset was downloaded as a compressed file.
 After extraction, we used the file CIUS_Table_8_Offenses_Known_by_City_2024.xlsx, which contains offense counts organized by state and city for 2024.

 Because the FBI Crime Data Explorer does not provide a stable API or direct CSV endpoint, the dataset cannot be programmatically retrieved.
 For reproducibility, the raw file must be downloaded manually following the steps above.
-The data is then processed using CrimeDataset.ipynb , which performs cleaning and outputs the final file crime_cleaned.csv used in the pipeline.
+The data is then processed using clean_crime.py, which performs cleaning and outputs the final file crime_cleaned.csv used in the pipeline.